aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 ### What is Backward Propagation in NN?

-* Backward propagation means we are moving in only one direction, from output to the input, in a neural network.
+* Backward propagation means moving in only one direction in a neural network, from output to input.
-* Backward propagation is also called Back Propagation in short.
+* Backward propagation is also called Backpropagation in short.